sergiovez/sergiovez/README.md

 ![https://github.com/sergiovez](VezDevCode.png)

 Hello!
-I'm Sergio Vez, a passionate aspiring Full-Stack developer and a technology blockchain enthusiast.
-This is my space where I share my journey in the world of web development and blockchain technology.
+I'm Sergio Vez, a passionate aspiring Full-Stack developer and this is my space where I share my journey in the world of web development.
 <br>

 ## About this Repository 📁

 In this repository, you'll find the source code for my personal website, where I showcase my projects, skills, and my evolution as a developer.
 My goal is to create innovative web solutions and explore the exciting possibilities of blockchain technology.
 <br>

 ## Technologies Used 🛠️